Rick Klein Official Biography

 — -- Rick Klein is the political director for ABC News and is based in Washington, D.C.
 He oversees the political unit and helps steer the network’s coverage of major news events.
 Klein provides regular political commentary and analysis across all ABC News programs and platforms, including “This Week with George Stephanopoulos,” “World News Tonight with David Muir,” “Good Morning America,” “Nightline,” as well as ABC News Live, ABC News Digital, ABC News Audio and ABC News affiliates.

-A native of Long Island, New York, Klein graduated with a degree in politics from Princeton University, where he served as editor-in-chief of The Daily Princetonian and broadcast athletic events for WPRB-FM.
-He lives in Washington with his wife, Laine, and their sons, Jack and Max.
-An avid baseball-card collector, he was included as a subject in Topps’ 2016 Allen & Ginter release.
+A native of Babylon, New York, on Long Island, Klein graduated with a degree in politics from Princeton University, where he served as editor-in-chief of The Daily Princetonian and broadcast athletic events for WPRB-FM.
+He lives in Washington with his wife and two sons, and the family helps